jkaflik/omros2-firmware/README.md

+# omros2-firmware

+## Overview

+This is a OpenMower mainboard firmware replacement to work with [OpenMowerROS2](https://jkaflik.github.io/OpenMowerROS2/) alternative ROS software.
+More details about this firmware can be found in [documentation](https://jkaflik.github.io/OpenMowerROS2/omros2-firmware.html).

 ## Build

 ### Prepare environment
 By default, Raspberry Pi SWD on a remote Raspberry Pi is configured as the upload & debug protocol.